Biden administration approves $735 million weapons sale to Israel

 “There’s truth to the notion that there’s major shifts in the party about how we rubber stamp Israel writ large,” noted a Democratic Senate aide.

 But even those who normally defend Israel condemned the country’s military actions that occurred over the weekend.
-Senate Foreign Relations Committee Chairman, Robert Menendez, D-N.J., released a statement on Saturday after an airstrike targeted and destroyed a building housing the Associated Press and other media outlets in Gaza City.
+Senate Foreign Relations Committee Chairman, Robert Menendez, D-N.J., released a statement on Saturday after an airstrike targeted and destroyed a building housing The Associated Press and other media outlets in Gaza City.

 “I am deeply troubled by reports of Israeli military actions that resulted in the death of innocent civilians in Gaza as well as Israeli targeting of buildings housing international media outlets,” Menendez tweeted.